HamdyTawfeek/Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

-# Deploying a Flask API
+# Deploying a Flask API to a Kubernetes cluster

 In this project I will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.